Websoft9/aws/docs/server-login.md

 ### Configure WinSCP

-1. Download [WinSCP](https://winscp.net/) and instal it, then start it and create a ner connection.
+1. Download [WinSCP](https://winscp.net/eng/docs/start) and install it, then start it and create a new connection.

 2. Two verifications of cloud server: **password verification and key-key pair verification**